 Technology innovation is accelerating faster than companies can keep up with.
 Many feel pressure to adopt new strategies that technology makes possible and find the resources required for necessary investments.
 In 2015 our research and analysis revealed many organizations upgrading key business applications to operate in the cloud and some enabling access to information for employees through mobile devices.
 Despite these steps, we find significant levels of digital disruption impacting every line of business.
 In our series of research agendas for 2016 we outline the areas of technology that organizations need to understand if they hope to optimize their business processes and empower their employees to handle tasks and make decisions effectively.
 Every industry, line of business and IT department will need to be aware of how new technology can provide opportunities to get ahead of, or at least keep up with, their competitors and focus on achieving the most effective outcomes.

-Topics: Big Data, Predictive Analytics, Social Media, Human Capital, Operational Performance Management (OPM), Business Analytics, Business Collaboration, Cloud Computing, Governance, Risk & Compliance (GRC), Location Intelligence, Operational Intelligence, Uncategorized, Business Intelligence (BI), Business Performance Management (BPM), Customer Performance Management (CPM), Digital Technology, Innovation, Analytics, Big Dat, Financial Performance Management (FPM), Information Applications (IA), Information Management (IM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)
+Topics: Big Data, Predictive Analytics, Social Media, Human Capital, Operational Performance Management (OPM), Analytics, Business Analytics, Business Collaboration, Business Intelligence, Cloud Computing, Governance, Risk & Compliance (GRC), Location Intelligence, Operational Intelligence, Uncategorized, Business Performance Management (BPM), Customer Performance Management (CPM), Financial Performance Management (FPM), Information Applications (IA), Information Management (IM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM)

 Enterprise resource planning (ERP) is a software category that includes an array of business applications that includes human resources and finance.
 Workday is a vendor at the center of a new generation of ERP.
 My colleague Robert Kugel recently covered that company’s advances in finance using cloud computing to operate its platform.
 And I recently attended Workday’s technology analyst summit, where I got a deeper view of the technology under its applications and its efforts to perfect its processing potential.
 The company’s platform can support a broad range of applications, and it is advancing its efforts in analytics, collaboration and business planning.
 Today, however, only Workday itself is allowed to build applications on the platform, a situation that contrasts with many other ERP providers that make theirs available to third-party software developers and consultants.